Victim Compensation Program

 What is the Victim Compensation Program (CalVCP)?

 - The Victim Compensation Program (CalVCP) can help victims of violent crime and their families deal with the emotional, physical, and financial aftermath of crime.
-Victims can apply for compensation by filing an application with the California Victim Compensation and Government Claims Board (Board), which administers CalVCP.
+Victims can apply for compensation by applying with the California Victim Compensation and Government Claims Board (Board), which administers CalVCP.

 Who is eligible for compensation?

 - To be eligible for compensation, a person must be a victim of a qualifying crime involving physical injury, threat of physical injury, or death.
 For certain crimes, emotional injury alone is all that needs to be shown.
 Certain family members or other loved ones who suffer an economic loss resulting from an injury to, or death of, a victim of a crime may also be eligible for compensation.

 - Applicants must meet the following eligibility requirements.
 The victim must:

 - Have been a California resident when the crime occurred, or the crime must have occurred in California?

 - Cooperate reasonably with police and court officials to arrest and prosecute the offender.